 “We got a pulse back, which is really unusual.
 It’s called a code save,” Mishriky said.
 “She looked very dead and then you could see her coming back to life.”
 The patient left the hospital completely healthy giving Mishriky her first “code save”.

 “It’s very raw, it teaches you a lot and takes you away from the privilege you’ve been given,” Mishriky said.
 “St. Mike’s can feel like a bubble and everywhere you live can feel like a bubble.
 It’s just the fact that when I come [to Saint Michael’s Rescue] I know that the bubble is immediately popped.
 So it doesn’t change my perspective, it just widens it.”

-Marty Maloney ’18 was the Crew Chief and in charge of all patient care during Mishriky’s code save.
-A lot of people know Maloney.
-He’s a modest guy who always says hi and flashes his trademark cheery smile whenever he sees you.
-The guy who would never brag about the amount of responsibility he carries with him at rescue.
+Marty Maloney ’18 was in charge of all patient care as the Crew Chief during Mishriky’s code save.
+A lot of people know Maloney for his big personality and trademark smile.
+His innate modesty makes it hard to imagine the immense responsibility he carries with him at Rescue.